-While Singapore may, however, be a relatively expensive city to reside in compared to Malaysia, several measures are taken by the government to allow for an easier and more convenient lifestyle, with 80% of it’s population residing in government-subsidized housing and public transportation being encouraged by the government as well.
+While Singapore may, however, be a relatively expensive city to reside in compared to Malaysia, several measures are taken by the government to allow for an easier and more convenient lifestyle: 80% of it’s population resides in government-subsidised housing and the use of public transportation is encouraged by the government as well.

 Top Universities in Singapore

 With a solid foundation in primary and secondary schooling years, it’s easy to see why Singapore’s universities consistently out-perform many of the world’s institutions; not only in ranking but quality in teaching, research and facilities, among several other factors.

 With more than 50,000 international students enrolling in Singaporean universities annually, competition tends to be high.
 The most popular and highly-ranked institutions are as below:

-This means that many institutions in Singapore too offer overseas degrees to students without them having to leave the country, through partner institutions Singapore’s higher education institutions can be profiled as the following:
+This means many institutions in Singapore also offer overseas degrees to students without them having to leave the country through partner institutions.
+Singapore’s higher education institutions can be profiled as the following:

 1. Public Universities

 Although they receive government funding, they are autonomous – meaning they can strategise, innovate, and differentiate themselves as they pursue excellence in education, research, and service.
 Example: National University of Singapore (NUS) and Singapore Management University (SMU).

 2. Private Universities

 3. Polytechnic Institutions

 These offer practice-oriented studies at diploma level and are key providers of continuing education and post-employment professional development services.
-Example: Nanyang Polytechnic, Ngee Ann Polytechnic
+Example: Nanyang Polytechnic and Ngee Ann Polytechnic.

 4. Institute of Technical Education (ITE)

 The ITEs offer technical-oriented studies and help to develop technical knowledge and skills of their students.
 Here, students are provided with the option of choosing between full or part-time educational or traineeship courses.
-Example: TITE College, ITE College East
+Example: TITE College and ITE College East.

 5. Foreign Universities

 With branch campuses in Singapore, these universities offer undergraduate and postgraduate degrees.
-Example: INSEAD Asia Campus, James Cook University Singapore
+Example: INSEAD Asia Campus and James Cook University Singapore.